High-precision and low-depth quantum algorithm design for eigenstate problems: Ground state property estimation by quantum signal processing proposed by Lin and Tong

 \subsection{Overview}

 In this section, we first review the key ingredient of the seminal algorithm proposed by Lin and Tong \cite{lin2020near}.
 Their method relies on the block encoding of a non-unitary matrix in the quantum circuit.
-To build up a tight connection to the \cite{lin2020near} and ease the readers, we will follow the notation and convention used in \cite{lin2020near}.
+To establish a clear connection to \cite{lin2020near} and facilitate the reader, we will follow the notation and conventions used in \cite{lin2020near}.

-To simplify the notations, we denote the CNOT gate and T gate required for $\operatorname{select}(H)$ operation as $\SC$ and $\ST$, and the CNOT gate and T gate required for $\operatorname{PREP}$ operation as $\PC$ and $\PT$, respectively.
+To simplify the notations, we denote the \textsc{cnot} gate and T gate required for $\operatorname{select}(H)$ operation as $\SC$ and $\ST$, and the \textsc{cnot} gate and T gate required for $\textsc{prepare}$ operation as $\PC$ and $\PT$, respectively.

 A matrix $A \in\mathbb{C}^{N\times N}$ where $N=2^n$ can be encoded in the upper-left corner of an $(n_L+n)$-qubit unitary matrix if